keepthrifty/keepthrifty.github.io/_posts/2016-01-20-living-with-less.md

 * jettisoned all the dressers from our house
 * scaled back our wardrobes to the point that all I have is 5 button-down shirts, 2 pairs of jeans, 2 pairs of dress pants, undershirts, underwear, socks, a hoodie, and one suit
 * stopped using our dishwasher and cut our dinnerware, cookware, and silverware by more than half
-* brought 500 worms into our house where they lived in the kitchen for a few months before being moved to a longer-term home in the basement (worm composting, people — it’s a thing)
+* brought [500 worms][worms] into our house where they lived in the kitchen for a few months before being moved to a longer-term home in the basement ([worm composting][worm-composter], people — it’s a thing)
 * and, most recently, sold our Prius and didn’t replace it with another vehicle

 # Why would I do all of this to myself? #